The University of Texas at Austin

 If you are intending to go on to graduate school, either degree will provide the background necessary to enter a graduate program in computer science.
 Be sure to talk to your advisor about the courses you should take to prepare for the GRE.
 Undergraduate research is a key component of preparation for graduate school, and fits within the structure of all degrees.

-View differences between the BA and BS.
+View differences between the BS, BSA, and BA.

 Other Ways to Study Computing at UT